 AMIDE: Amide's a Medical Imaging Data Examiner

 AMIDE is currently developed using GTK+ on Linux/x86_64.
-It should work on any system with GTK+, and is curently tested on Linux/x86_64, Mac OS X/PowerPC, and Microsoft Windows XP/i386 systems.
-Installation on OS X makes heavy use of the fink distribution.
+It should work on any system with GTK+, and is currently primarily tested on Linux/x86_64, and less frequently Microsoft Windows XP/i386 systems and Mac OS X x86_64 systems.

 What follows is a list of packages relevant to AMIDE.
 For installation, see the instructions for Linux, Mac OS X, and Windows.